 - Curriculum Committee Resources for non-LSA Units

-The Central Campus Rev. Dr. Martin Luther King Jr. Spirit Award program honors undergraduate students on Central Campus who best exemplify the leadership and extraordinary vision of the Rev. Dr. Martin Luther King Jr. Nominees and awardees will be recognized in the Award Ceremony, which will highlight the various ways in which our students have worked to carry on the spirit of Dr. King.
+The Central Campus Rev. Dr. Martin Luther King Jr. Spirit Award program honors undergraduate students from central campus schools and colleges who best exemplify the leadership and extraordinary vision of the Rev. Dr. Martin Luther King Jr. Nominees and awardees will be recognized at this award ceremony which will highlight the various ways in which our students have worked to carry on the spirit of Dr. King.